Cratis/Chronicle.MCP/README.md

 You can see this in action in the [mcp.json](./.vscode/mcp.json) in this repository.

+## Prompts / Tools

+### Event Types

+You can ask it things like:

+- List all event types in the [put name here] event store

+### Observers

+- List all observers in the [put name here] event store
+- List all observers in the [put name here] event store and namespace [put namespace here]

 ## Local development

 Using VSCode, the [mcp.json](./.vscode/mcp.json) in the `.vscode` folder of this repository is automatically supported.